Skip to content

 Event Types

 All events are a discriminated union on type (Event type in src/events.ts).
 Every event carries taskId and ts.
+Events emitted during an agent loop also carry a traceId (ULID) identifying the specific runAgentForNode invocation — used to detect concurrent loops on the same session.

 Ephemeral (SSE broadcast only, never persisted):